Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Where to eat at the Brooklyn Museum

-Gastronomy in Brooklyn| ©Alexandru Bodgan
+Dining in Brooklyn| ©Alexandru Bodgan

-Gastronomy in Brooklyn| ©Alexandru Bodgan
+Dining in Brooklyn| ©Alexandru Bodgan

 The menu, created by Great Performances, features local produce and global flavours that reflect the different cultures and diversity of Brooklyn.
-Dishes include smoked salmon with fennel and tomato (for €19), grilled veal fillet with caramelised onion (for €25) and for vegetarians, a sautéed mushroom salad with warm citrus and house vinaigrette (about €8).
+Dishes include smoked salmon with fennel and tomato (for €19), grilled veal fillet with caramelised onions (for €25) and for vegetarians, a sautéed mushroom salad with warm citrus and house vinaigrette (about €8).
 Finger-licking good!

 Bon appétit!